Table of Contents Search for printer HOME

 Any lingering doubts were quashed in 2012-2013 with the publication of two definitive studies.
 One study, signed by 78 authors in a massive collaboration, used tree rings and other proxies in seven continental areas to check the findings of Mann's team.
 They found that the world at the opening of the 21st century was unquestionably warmer than at any time in the past two millennia.
 The other study used a variety of climate proxies from sea-floor sediments, plus some terrestrial ones, to get highly accurate data all the way back to the end of the last glacial period.
 Their graph showed a steep rise as the continental ice caps melted, followed by quite steady temperatures.
 For a while around six thousand years ago the planet seemed to have been slightly warmer than in the 19th century, but that was uncertain.
 Beyond doubt was the 20th century’s abrupt hockey-stick-blade rise, shooting up above anything since the emergence of the human race (and on track to keep climbing).This recent rise was the only big globally coherent temperature excursion since the end of the ice age.(48b)

 Regardless of what had happened in past centuries, the warming since the 19th century was now as certain a fact as anything in science.
 A few critics continued to seek confirmation of their denial of the warming in data on air temperatures from weather stations and satellites.
 In particular, former TV weatherman Anthony Watts established a popular website that mobilized people to report continental U.S. weather stations that were poorly located, for example near the exhaust of air conditioners.
 A study by members of the NOAA National Climatic Data Center separately analyzed the sites that Watts's volunteers identified as faulty, comparing them with the acknowledged good sites.
 They found that any bias introduced by poor siting had been mostly compensated for by the data reduction, which was designed precisely to remove biases by comparisons over regions and time.
-But if the raw data only were considered, the poor sites did not tend to overestimate warming compared with what NOAA had reported, as Watts had assumed; if anything the warming from these sites was greater than NOAA's earlier figures.(49)
+Moreover, if the raw data only were considered, the poor sites did not tend to overestimate warming compared with what NOAA had reported, as Watts had assumed; if anything the warming from these sites was greater than NOAA's earlier figures.(49)

-But never mind the actual surface temperatures.
+But never mind the surface temperatures.
 People dedicated to denying global warming retreated to an old claim based on a different dataset, the satellite measurements of mid-atmosphere temperatures (Christy and Spencer data, see above).
 A temperature graph based on convoluted analysis of the raw data, displayed even in the US Senate, had not risen above the 1998 peak.
 As before, the analysis was found to have problems that had concealed an actual rise compatible with the models.
-Anyway in 2015 even the uncorrected graph leaped above the 1998 peak.
-Meanwhile nobody so much as tried to dispute that there had been a remarkable cooling of the stratosphere — an unequivocal signal that the greenhouse effect was blocking heat radiation from the surface, as predicted by everyone since the pioneers of the 1970s.(49b)
+Anyway in 2015 even the uncorrected graph leaped above the 1998 peak.(49b)

 In any case geophysicists noted that the buildup of heat energy was obvious not just in the thin and variable atmosphere but in the huge masses of solid earth and rock sampled by boreholes.
 Still more unequivocal, the upper layers of water in ocean basins (which were gradually absorbing nine-tenths of the heat energy) showed another increasingly plain "signature" of recent warming.
 (See above and see graph below).
 The pattern roughly matched what computer modellers had expected would result from the accumulation of greenhouse gases in the air, but not warming from any other cause.
 (Submarine volcanoes, for example, would warm from the bottom, but the oceans were warming from the top down.)
 Deniers found a chance to question this too, when a paper was published in 2006 reporting that the oceans had cooled in the past few years.
-However, the authors soon announced that they had made an embarrassing mistake in the way they had compared the data from older and newer instruments.
+However, the authors soon admitted that they had made an embarrassing mistake in the way they had compared the data from older and newer instruments.
 It was just another example of the difficulties of interpreting science amid an uproar of politicized controversy.(49c)

 <=Models (GCMs